 Welcome to my website!

-I am an Associate Professor of Government at Harvard University.
+I am an (untenured) Associate Professor of Government at Harvard University, but this academic year I am up for tenure.

 I received a PhD in Economics from MIT in 2013, a Master in Economics and Finance from CEMFI in 2007 and a BA in Economics from the University of Buenos Aires in 2004.

-My research interests include political economy and economic development using both theory and empirics.
+My research interests include comparative political economy using both theory and empirics.

-Broadly, I am interested in political accountability in Africa and Latin America.
-In particular, I work on clientelism and vote buying, the importance of information for political accountability, whether education fosters political participation, and whenever possible, I look at the relevance of social networks for these and other development issues.
+Broadly, I am interested in political accountability and vote behavior in Africa and Latin America.
+In particular, I work on clientelism, the importance of information for political accountability, whether education fosters political participation, and whenever possible, I look at the relevance of social networks for these and other development issues.